Walt Disney PicturesThis is a featured page

 • Another variant is where the "WALT DiSNEY" text is there while the curved line is drawn.

 • On Disney Blu-ray releases, the word "DiSNEY" is absent from the logo.
 Also, the logo is a still picture except for the river, which continues to flow like normal.
-Only appears as a screensaver.
+This is only seen as a loading screen when the Blu-ray starts.

-FX/SFX: The camera panning down to reveal the castle.
-This logo has beautiful, mind-blowing, CGI animation done, ironically, not by Disney, but by Weta Digital.
+FX/SFX: The camera flying and panning down to reveal the castle.
+This logo has beautiful, mind-blowing CGI animation done ironically not by Disney, or even Pixar, but by Weta Digital and yU+co.

-Music/Sounds Variant: On Pirates of the Caribbean: On Stranger Tides, there is no music, though we can still hear the fireworks as well as the sounds of a river boat and water flowing.
+• On Pirates of the Caribbean: On Stranger Tides, it is their respective music cue, along with the sounds of the fireworks, river boat and water flowing.

 Copyright Stamps